-Depending on your dog’s needs and your purpose of using a dog crate, I am certain that you will find the best crate for your dog.
-I have done all the hard work for you and reviewed 6 of the best.
+Depending on your dog’s needs and your purpose of using a dog crate, I am certain that you will find the best one for your pup.

-But first, you need to know the benefits of using a crate for your dog, and how to choose the right crate for your dog.
+Before we get to the reviews, we’ll look at the benefits of using a crate and how to choose the right one for your dog.

-A crate should be introduced to your puppy or dog in a positive way, and should never be used as punishment for your dog.
-If used as punishment, your dog will associate the crate with negative experiences.
+A crate should be introduced to your puppy or dog in a positive way, and should never be used as punishment.
+If used as punishment, your dog will associate the crate with a negative experience.

 A crate can be used to house train your new puppy, or rescue dog.
-Dogs and puppies do not like to pee or poop where they sleep, and by having your puppy in a crate that is sized appropriately, your puppy will be encouraged to control elimination.
-A crate will help to establish a regular routine for outdoor elimination.
+Dogs do not like to pee or poop where they sleep, and by having your puppy in a crate that is sized appropriately, your puppy will be encouraged to control elimination and establish a regular routine for outdoor potty breaks.

 Using a crate for your puppy will help to prevent accidents from happening while you are sleeping.
 You will need to listen for any whining or barking from your puppy, as this will be a signal that your puppy needs to go outside for elimination.